cemalokten/blog/content/blog/creating-a-jargon-free-therapy-directory/index.md

 - Has an intuitive, friendly and accessible interface
 - Focuses on essentials rather than overwhelming users
-- Use everyday jargon free language
+- Uses everyday, jargon free language

 ## Personal goals: